-Other than through relevant competition regulations, or in specific industries in which business combinations or acquisitions are regulated, may government agencies influence or restrict the completion of such transactions, including for reasons of national security?
+13 Other than through relevant competition regulations, or in specific industries in which business combinations or acquisitions are regulated, may government agencies influence or restrict the completion of such transactions, including for reasons of national security?

-Under the Austrian Foreign Trade Act, the acquisition by non-EU/non-EEA/CH investors of an interest of 25 per cent or more in, or otherwise of control over an Austrian enterprise operating in certain industry sectors (eg, defence equipment, security services, energy, water, public transport, telecom) requires advance approval by the Austrian Minister of Economic Affairs.
+Under the Austrian Investment Control Act, the acquisition by non-EU/ non-European Economic Area (EEA)/CH investors of an interest in, or otherwise of control over, an Austrian enterprise operating in certain industry sectors (eg, defence equipment, security services, energy, water, public transport, telecoms) requires advance approval by the Austrian Federal Minister of Digital and Economic Affairs.

-However, pursuant to a new Investment Control Act, the initial triggering threshold has been lowered to 10 per cent for certain critical sectors (defence equipment and technology, operation of critical energy infrastructure, operation of digital infrastructure in particular 5G, water, operation of critical data systems and R&D in relation to medicines, vaccines, medical devices and protective gear).
-This new law entered into force in July 2020.
+The thresholds are: 10, 25 and 50 per cent (or more) for certain particularly critical sectors (defence equipment and technology, operation of critical energy infrastructure, operation of digital infrastructure - in particular, 5G - water, operation of critical data systems and R&D in relation to medicines, vaccines, medical devices and protective gear) and 25 and 50 per cent or more for other industry sectors listed on an annex to the Investment Control Act.